 Figuring things out

 At 37-24-36 and 159 pounds, she is some way away from the waif-like figure expected of a model.
 This is brought home to her in no uncertain terms by Patricia Stevens (who will rechristen ‘Winnie’ as ‘Wilhelmina’), a booker at another agency who approaches her at the 1959 International Trade Show in Chicago.
-She takes ‘Winnie’ downstairs to a coffee shop and tells her to order whatever she wants:
+She takes ‘Winnie’ downstairs to a coffee shop and tells her to order whatever she wants: “Enjoy it.
+You’re not going to have anything like it until you lose thirty pounds.”

 When Wilhelmina visits New York, Eileen Ford of the Ford Modeling Agency tells her that she can’t be a model ‘with those hips’.
 But if she loses twenty pounds, she could go to Paris.